NiroulaSunam/nepal-voter-list-2082/Readme.md

-# 🗳️ Nepal Voter List Scraper — Changunarayan Ward 2, Dubakot
+# 🗳️ Nepal Voter List Scraper — Changunarayan Ward 2, Dubakot, Bhaktapur

 A simple Python script that scrapes the official Nepal Election Commission voter list for a particular center and saves it as both CSV and Excel files.